i-like-robots/hyperons/README.md

 ### Properties

-[HTML attributes][attrs] may be written in camelCase or in lowercase.
-For example, the HTML attribute `tabindex` may be written as `tabIndex` or `tabindex`.

-Attributes written in camelCase will be converted to lowercase but not hyphenated.
-Attributes requiring hyphens, such as `aria-*` and `data-*`, should therefore be written in lowercase with hyphens.
+Properties are a map of [HTML attributes][attrs] and values.
+Attribute names may be written in camelCase or in lowercase.
+For example, the attribute `tabindex` may be written as `tabIndex`.
+Any HTML attributes written in camelCase will be converted to lowercase but they will not be hyphenated.
+Attributes requiring hyphens, such as `aria-*` and `data-*`, should be written with hyphens.

 Since `class` and `for` are [reserved words][words] in JavaScript you may use the aliases `className` and `htmlFor` instead.

 Boolean attributes, such as `hidden` or `checked`, will only be rendered if assigned a truthy value.
-Enumerated attributes which accept the values `"true"` or `"false"`, such as `contenteditable`, will be rendered with their assigned value.
+Enumerated attributes which accept the values `"true"` or `"false"`, such as `contenteditable`, will be rendered along with their value.

 Any framework specific properties such as `key` and `ref` will not be rendered.